Nephos/NephosRubyServer/README.md

-gem install nephos-server # download the server nephos-generator application MyApp # generate the application cd MyApp # go in nephos-server -p 8080 # start the server. port is not required
+gem install nephos-server # download the server nephos-generator application MyApp # generate the application cd MyApp # go in nephos-server -p 8080 -h 0.0.0.0 # start the server. port is not required, neither host
 ```